 When the winters set in Leh Ladakh, the most important question for lovers of Ladakh becomes “How to travel to Leh Ladakh in Winters??“.
-The roads to Ladakh are closed in winters.
+The roads to Ladakh are closed in winter.

-Traveling on Srinagar – Leh Highway and Manali – Leh Highway gets very risky as you enter the end of October owing to snowfall at passes, black ice on road which skids the vehicles making driving hazardous and above all extremely harsh cold conditions with not much shelter and food at disposal, especially on the Manali – Leh Highway.
+Traveling on the Srinagar – Leh Highway and Manali – Leh Highway gets very risky as you enter the end of October owing to snowfall at passes, black ice on the road which skids the vehicles making driving hazardous and above all extremely harsh cold conditions with not much shelter, and food at disposal, especially on the Manali – Leh Highway.

-Hence, the only option to travel to Leh Ladakh in Winters after October is to directly fly to Leh from Delhi and then traveling within Ladakh.
+Hence, the only option to travel to Leh Ladakh in Winters after October is to directly fly to Leh from Delhi and then travel within Ladakh.

 Winter Tourism & Responsible Travel

 Winter tourism in Ladakh is always special but lately, it is rising like anything.
-Many senior travelers and lovers of Ladakh, including me, who use to love this once upon a time remote place named Ladakh, now see much filth, garbage, and litter in the season time.
-Hence, many are trying to avoid visiting Ladakh in summers.
+Many senior travelers and lovers of Ladakh, including me, who used to love this once-upon-a-time remote place named Ladakh, now see much filth, garbage, and litter in the season time.
+Hence, many are trying to avoid visiting Ladakh in the summer.

 Well to be very frank even winters are no longer that rosy and you will get such people in winters too nowadays.
 All thanks to the uncontrolled mass tourism and the age of Instagram.
-Confronting such idiots means getting into trouble, spoiling your mood, sometimes taking on punches and spoiling your trip as locals have closed their eyes in the name of development, and they don’t come forward to beat the shit out of such morons… Aah, my heart bleeds as I write all this and more but anyways lets come back to topic 🙂 🙂 …
+Confronting such idiots means getting into trouble, spoiling your mood, sometimes taking on punches, and spoiling your trip as locals have closed their eyes in the name of development, and they don’t come forward to beat the shit out of such morons… Aah, my heart bleeds as I write all this and more but anyway, let’s come back to topic 🙂 🙂 …

-Since many Responsible travelers who respect the mother nature are ready to take on the hardships of Ladakh in winters to see this heavenly land not getting polluted in front of their eyes at every corner or not getting noise polluted by any drunkards playing loud music on the holy shores of such nature conservation land, I thought of completing the DoW Travel Guide of Leh Ladakh by adding the chapters on Leh Ladakh in winters.
+Many Responsible travelers who respect mother nature are ready to take on the hardships of Ladakh in winter to see this heavenly land not getting polluted in front of their eyes at every corner or not getting noise polluted by any drunkards playing loud music on the holy shores of such nature conservation land, I thought of completing the DoW Travel Guide of Leh Ladakh by adding the chapters on Leh Ladakh in winters.
 In the last article, I shared some important tips on making a winter trip to Leh Ladakh.

 PS: You can help save this beautiful heaven from this filth & littering by learning, sharing, spreading and educating these key pointers about responsible travel in the Himalayas